-On holiday we enjoy meeting people and this holiday was no exception; we met Animators from Hungary, Italy Russia and Germany, as well as meeting fellow holidaymakers from Scotland, Ireland and Poland.
-We love listening to the different accents and thoroughly enjoy the culture differences.
-Lily-Belle is already planning her ‘Around the world’ trip for when she turns 18…she may have to take me (Daddy) with her.
+On holiday we enjoy meeting people and Spiaggia e Mare was no exception.
+We met Animators from Hungary, Italy Russia and Germany, as well as meeting fellow holidaymakers from Scotland, Ireland and Poland.
+It’s great listening to the different accents and we thoroughly enjoy the culture differences.
+Lily-Belle is already planning her ‘Around the world’ trip for when she turns 18.
+Shhhh, don’t tell her but Daddy is going too!

 WOULD WE GO BACK

 Definitely.
-Camping, whether in an actual tent or a mobile home, may not be for everyone, but we have come to realise that it’s a great way to holiday on a budget, especially with young children.
+Camping, whether in an actual tent or a mobile home, may not be for everyone.
+As a family we now realise that it’s a great way to holiday on a budget.
 Spiaggia e Mare Holiday Park has something for everyone and is located in a great place.

 LILY-BELLE (age 8) SAYS

-I really love Spiaggia, there’s lots to do and I really enjoyed making friends with Riley, Killian, Chloe and Laura, we had loads of fun in the pool and on stage when we were in the show.
-It was my Daddy’s birthday when we were away and the animators threw him in the water which was really funny.
+I really love Spiaggia e Mare Holiday Park.
+There’s lots to do and I really enjoyed making friends with Riley, Killian, Chloe and Laura.
+We had loads of fun in the pool and on stage when we were in the show.
+It was Daddy’s birthday and the animators threw him in the water which was really funny.
 I liked seeing the little Gecko’s when we were walking up to the restaurant each night.
 I can’t wait to go back.

 MATILDA (age 3) SAYS

-Daddy I like the pool and playpark.
+I like the pool and play park.
 Daddy, you annoying me!

-Input from Daddy, M was too busy with the new puppy to do her bit for the blog, hence I was annoying her just by talking to her, but I will say as well as the play park she also loved the free lollies handed out by the animators.
+Daddy: Just to say Matilda was too busy with the new puppy to do her bit for the blog, hence I was annoying her just by talking to her.
+I will say as well as the play park she also loved the free lollies handed out by the animators.

-tip: buy mosquito repellent from Avon, we have heard (since returning home) this works really well with Tiger Mossies.
+- buy mosquito repellent from Avon, we have heard (since returning home) this works well with Tiger Mossies.

-tip tip: we took a scooter and balance bike for the girls, great to get about the park.
+- we took a scooter and a balance bike for the girls, great to get about the park.